LabstaffWeb Macintosh Resources

-Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard.
-Anyone still using Snow Leopard should consider updating your operating system.
+Apple has discontinued issuing security updates for OS X 10.6 Snow Leopard and OS X 10.7 Lion.
+Anyone still using either operating system remains exposed to known digital threats, and should consider updating.
 OS X 10.10 Yosemite is free from the Macintosh App Store

 ioreg -l -p IODeviceTree | grep firmware-abi

 Should you have an older Macintosh that reports

 , the latest operating system you can run is OS X 10.7 Lion, and therefore you should consider buying a new Macintosh computer as soon as possible.
 Mountain Lion, Mavericks, and Yosemite must have a 64-bit EFI.